LysSanzMoreta/Vegvisir_epitopes/vegvisir/README.md

 Compulsory column is <Icore> or <Icore_non_anchor>, if the other columns are not provided they will be assigned to zeroes, random values etc

 2. Select args.dataset_name as `custom_dataset` and point to the file in args.train_path

-3.
+> USING THE PUBLISHED RESULTS

+1. Select the following arguments and the run
+   - args.dataset_name: `viral_dataset15`
+   - args.config_dict:
+2. If the necessary files are not available in the vegvisir/src/data folder, they will be downloaded there

 > USAGE